 If you simply want to visit Nusa Penida from Bali on your own, you can take this ferry.

-However, the two-day tour to the Nusa Islands that I booked during my trip was well worth it.
+However, the tour to the Nusa Islands that I booked during my trip was well worth it.

 Once back in Bali, the tour guide can leave you at different places on the south part of the island.
 We asked them to leave us at Sudamala Suites & Villas, our hotel in Sanur.
 Depending on your budget, I recommend the following accommodation:

 Maya Sanur Resort & Spa is a five-star ecological boutique resort with something for everyone.
 Its modern design is mixed with elements of Balinese tradition, and vegetation forms a key element of the hotel.
 It offers yoga lessons every morning, wellness services, and an infinity pool.

 The art, craftsmanship, and traditional values of Bali are the central elements in the design of this hotel.
 Sudamala Suites & Villas seeks to foster an authentic link between the traveler and the traditions of Bali through cultural connections, culinary explorations, and tranquil rest in a unique enclave.

 Day 9: Uluwatu.
 A place you cannot miss on your Bali itinerary for 10 days.

 Visiting Uluwatu is an essential thing to do in Bali in 10 days.
 This area is located on the Bukit Badung peninsula, the piece that protrudes from Bali in the south.

 There, you’ll fine incredible cliffs overlooking the Indian Ocean that have space for small hidden coves.
 My favorites are the beaches of Green Bowl and Melasti.

 Within the peninsula, you can visit the curiously abandoned plane, Boeing 737-200 PK RII that not even the locals know how it appeared there.
 In addition, not far away is the Garuda Wisnu Kencana, a park designed in honor of the Hindu god Vishnu that has impressive statues that are up to 120 meters tall.